top of page

 • Biosecurity threatens export demand.

-As we eased out of summer, for a while there it looked like the cattle market would remain in a blissful state where not just the leaves of Autumn were golden, but there would be a resurgence of good times and sustained steep climbs in price again.
+As we eased out of summer, for a while, it looked like the cattle market would remain in a blissful state, where not only the leaves of Autumn were golden, but there would be a resurgence of good times and sustained steep climbs in price again.

 LAMB & SHEEP